herrkaefer/c-project-and-python-wrapper-skeleton/README.md

 ### Class

 - A class defines a object which includes a struct and related methods.
-- Three kinds of class according to scope:
+- Three kinds of classes according to functional scope:
     - public class: object is exposed to public
     - private class: object is shared with other classes
     - source-file class: object is used within the source file (also private of course)